toscm/toscmode/README.md

 # jupyterlab_toscmode

-JupyterLab v4.x extension providing command *Enable Showcase Mode* that allows to switch between normal mode and showcase mode.
+JupyterLab v4 extension providing command *Toggle Showcase Mode* that allows to switch between normal mode and showcase mode.
 In Showcase Mode, the following elements are hidden:

 -   The menu panel (at the top of the screen)
 -   The notebook panel (at the top of the notebook)